We are digital creatives. We explore and connect the digital and physical world. We create experiences.

 YOKE was founded in 2008 by Steffen Winther, Jakob Mandøe Nielsen, Lars Jessen and Jesper Harding.

 Since then we have grown.
-We now employ a fantastic team that consists of interaction and UX designers, software programmers, visual artists, engineers, sound designers and a large network of external collaboration partners.
+We now employ a fantastic team that consists of interaction and UX designers, software programmers, visual artists, light designers, engineers, sound designers and a large network of external collaboration partners.

 Njalsgade 23, pakhus 3, 2. sal